memoryleak47/variadic-generics/0000-variadic-generics.md

 # Summary
 [summary]: #summary

-This RFC adds variadic generics to Rust.
+This RFC adds variadic generics using a new tuple destructuring syntax.

 # Motivation
 [motivation]: #motivation